k2-fsa/sherpa/docs/source/onnx/index.rst

 .. caution::

-   We only provide non-streaming conformer transducer at present.
+   We only provide non-streaming conformer transducer support at present.
    The work for streaming ASR is still on-going.

 Build sherpa-onnx for Linux and macOS